lauriebelch/OrthoDocs/README.md

 - [What's New?](#What-is-new)
 - [Citation](#Citation)

-Full documentation including tutorials is available on our [github.io](https://davidemms.github.io/)
+Tutorials and further documentation can be found on our [github.io](https://davidemms.github.io/)

+A single PDF with all documentation, tutorials, and this README is available [here](http://www.iqtree.org/doc/iqtree-doc.pdf)

 ## Installation